FrontRunner —> Woods Cross —> BST —> SLUG CAT

 • Meet @ Trek Bicycle SLC DT (show up early for free bike support)

-• Depart at 10am, social pace, ~5hrs, guided-ish, participants expected to be self sufficient-ish, pack & carry ur own lunch.
+• Depart at 9;30am, ~5hrs riding, guided-ish, participants expected to be self sufficient-ish, pack & carry ur own lunch.

 • Biking is fun.
 People are cool.
 Soaking in hot springs is chill.
 So is exploration.
 Come as you are be as you are.
 Weirdos welcome.